edchelstephens/docker-for-web-developers/NOTES.md

 `--net=isolated_network` is specifying the network this container will run on, with generic form `--net=<network_name>` `--name mongdbo` - the custom name for this container `mongo` - the docker image from which to run this container

+# The official term for Docker Container Linking via Container Network or Bridge Network is `Container Networking with a Bridge Driver`